…In Prayer Ministry

 Give all your worries and cares to God, for he cares about you.
 1 Peter 5:7

 The Dream Team intercessors pray specifically for the needs of our pastor and his family.
 The prayers are communicated every 2 weeks via email or printed up by the office staff for those without email.
 The Prayer Chain is communicated via email.
 The prayers are generated from the bulletin Friendship cards, email and phone calls.
 The PRT (Prayer Responsibility Team) assignments go out to member’s church mail boxes at the beginning of each month.
 Each month a different church ministry is rotated through each box.
 These prayers are for the at home prayer support of Immanuel’s ministries.

 In Prayer Shawl Ministry:

 Prayers are said while the shawl is being made, that recipients may feel comfort and love as they wrap themselves in it.
-Shawls are available in the Fellowship Hall in the far right hand corner on cabinet shelves.
-Please be sure to check/sign the book saying whom you are giving a shawl to because we don’t want to duplicate.
+Shawls are available in the Fellowship Hall in the far right hand corner on the cabinet shelves.
+Please be sure to check/sign the book saying to whom you are giv-ing a shawl because we don’t want to duplicate.

 Please let me know of anyone you believe should receive one of these Prayer Shawls.

-Thank you and if any questions please feel free to call or email me at 218-546-6065 or firstname.lastname@example.org.
+Thank you, and if any questions, please feel free to call or contact me at 218-546-6065 or by email email@example.com.